Key concepts from the Islamic intellectual tradition used throughout this site — defined clearly and without jargon.

 Ridwan رضوان

-God's pleasure; His satisfaction.
-In Islamic eschatology, the highest reward of paradise is not its physical comforts but ridwan Allah — the knowledge that the God who created you is pleased with what you became.
+God's pleasure; his satisfaction.
+In Islamic eschatology, paradise's highest reward sits above its physical comforts: ridwan Allah — the knowledge that the God who created you is pleased with what you became.

 S